- Describe the importance of relationships in preventing child abuse and neglect.

 Who Commits Child Abuse and Neglect?

 People who commit child abuse and neglect can come from any walk of life.
-Some risk factors are associated with an increased likelihood that someone might commit abuse or neglect.
+There is no one specific type of person that abuses.
+But there are some risk factors are associated with an increased likelihood that someone might commit abuse or neglect.
 These include:

 - Drug and alcohol abuse